SmileyEmmaLu/AT-DataStructures/Unit3/huffmanTree.md

 ## Huffman Coding

-Yesterday, we talked about losslessly compressing text via Huffman coding.
+Huffman coding is a way to losslessly compress text using variable numbers of bits.
 This technique assigns different encodings to characters based on the frequency of occurrence in a given text.

 You can find an example of this [here](https://www.siggraph.org/education/materials/HyperGraph/video/mpeg/mpegfaq/huffman_tutorial.html).